bposzewiecka/phaseDancer/README.md

 ln -s ~/SAMPLE1234.fastq data/chaos-pb-sequel/chaos-pb-sequel.fastq
 ```

-### Step 2: Creating sub-directories for start contigs to extend
+### Step 2: Creating sub-directories for initial contigs to extend

 For every contig that will be extended by the algorithm one sub-directory should be created.
-Inside each sub-directory a start contig sequence in fasta format should be placed.
+Inside each sub-directory a initial contig sequence in fasta format should be placed.
-The name of the start contig should be the same as the name of the corresponding sub-directory (ie. if sub-dictionary name is *telomere2Bp*, the fasta file inside it should have name *telomere2Bp.fasta*).
+The name of the initial contig should be the same as the name of the corresponding sub-directory (ie. if sub-dictionary name is *telomere2Bp*, the fasta file inside it should have name *telomere2Bp.fasta*).
 Name of the sub-dictionary should be descriptive and **should start with a letter and contain letters, numbers and hyphens only**.
-One directory for data associated with a certain sample can contain several sub-directories for start contigs.
+One directory for data associated with a certain sample can contain several sub-directories for initial contigs.

 For example, the following commands: